mozillascience/fellows-class-2015/resources_requirements.md

   - [ ] Development

 #####PROCESS
 Part of working open is creating processess that allow outsiders to contribute to your project.
 How will you bring in contributors?
 How will you share progress and work openly?
+Write down which processess you'll need to implement as part of your open source project.

 **Working with contributors**
 * Onboarding contributors